YanivShahar1/YanivShahar1/README.md

 My name is Yaniv and I'm a highly motivated computer science student.

-interested in  AI (currently I’m taking Machine Learning and Deep Learning courses, about to take Computer Vision and NLP courses in the next semester ), hungry to learn new things !
+Interested in  AI (currently I’m taking Machine Learning and Deep Learning courses, about to take Computer Vision and NLP courses in the next semester ), hungry to learn new things !

 📫 Feel free to contact me any time ! yanivshahar97@gmail.com